Basin Reserve: Cricket history

 The first event held at the Basin Reserve was a one-day cricket match on 11 January 1868 between the Wellington Volunteers and the crew of HMS Falcon, which was docked in Wellington.
 However, the match was hampered by injuries due to the numerous stones and thistles in the grass, which led to the injury of some players.
 The umpire apologised to the players after the match for the poor condition of the playing surface.

-After that first event, local clubs and societies began organising athletic and social meetings at the Basin Reserve.
-These meetings eventually coalesced into a meeting known locally as the Highland Games, and it was their success which led to the construction of the ground's first grandstand.
-The events included athletics, racing, dancing and later wood-chopping and cycling.
-However, the ground was still swampy in some areas.
 This was finally remedied in late 1872, which allowed the ground's inaugural first-class cricket match, between Wellington and Auckland, to be played on 30 November 1873.
 Wellington won the match easily.
-The Basin Reserve reputedly held the first rugby football match in the North Island, between a Wellington team and the crew of HMS Rosario, which the sailors won by a single goal.